Zhortein/multi-tenant-bundle/docs/messenger.md

         'emails/welcome.html.twig',
         ['user' => $user]
     ));
+    // Message will be automatically:
+    // 1.
+Tagged with current tenant ID (TenantStamp)
-    // Message will be automatically routed to tenant-specific transport
+    // 2.
+Routed to tenant-specific transport
-    // and processed with tenant context preserved
+    // 3.
+Processed with tenant context fully restored in worker
-}
+    // 4.
+Database session configured for tenant isolation }
 ```